 13. Heaven Designed for Two

 There’s nothing sweeter than enjoying hot chocolate while sitting near the fireplace together with that special someone.
 That’s exactly what this living room was designed for.
 Of course, perfect symmetry doesn’t have to be your main concern with retro living room ideas.

 14. Sweet and Feminine

-While vintage décor is all about feminine silhouettes, it also welcomes feminine colours (or at least its modern adaptations).
+Traditionally vintage décor is all about feminine silhouettes and masculine colours, but try mixing it up to suit your style with feminine colours (or at least its modern adaptations).
 All-white walls and a generous amount of natural light work great with peach- and pink tones, as well as other pastels.

 15. Highlighting a Baby Grand